Travel Guides

 Carry sterilizing tablets and water of your own.
 Also keep some chocolates, juices, energy drinks, snacks, etc in your bag.

+Do you need a guide for Everest base camp trek?
+It is not that compulsory but having a Everest guide will be better.
 Travel in a group so that you can save cost on Guide and porter

 Using Everest Link card or NCELL SIM card data saves a lot.